-Unit Trust: a fund vehicle which can issue a limitless number of units whose value are directly linked to the value of its underlying investments.
-Unit Trusts quote a bid and offer price.
-The bid price is the price per unit when units are sold back to the fund.
-The offer price is the price per unit when units are purchased.
+Unit Trust: A fund vehicle which can issue a limitless number of units whose value are directly linked to the value of its underlying investments.
+Jupiter Unit Trusts are single priced, which means they have one price for buying and selling.